watchOS 4: The TidBITS Review

 If you prefer form over function, watchOS 4 also features a trippy Kaleidoscope face that you can speed up with the digital crown (best viewed when high, I presume) and a Toy Story face with Licensed Characters™.

 Fixing the Icon Cloud -- One of Apple’s most egregious user interface mistakes with watchOS has been the app icon cloud.
-Putting oodles of circular app icons in a single scrollable screen must have sounded good on paper, but it was almost completely unusable.
+Putting oodles of circular app icons in a single scrollable screen must have looked good on paper, but it was almost completely unusable.
 The icons are too small, too similar, and lack text to differentiate among, for instance, the four nearly identical orange icons corresponding to Timer, Stopwatch, Alarms, and World Clock.
 It might have been usable if you had the eagle eyes and tiny fingers of a ten-year-old, but for adults, particularly anyone over the age of 40, it was worthless.

 watchOS 4 doesn’t eliminate the icon cloud – grid view, as Apple calls it – but when you press hard on the screen while it’s showing, you can now switch to list view.
 As you might expect, it lists your apps alphabetically, showing each app’s icon and name.
 Not exactly innovative, but far, far better user interface design.